A Control System Integration For The Kids

 The project called for the best-of-the-best for such a modern facility.
 The design included the latest in lighting and audio-visual technology to create an immersive and interactive experience for all who use the space.
 Being able to control over 4 floors of interactive entertainment from multiple different vendors required a team who could integrate all of the latest technology – which is why Lightmoves was brought on board.

 With a wide range of stakeholders and vendors involved with the project, communication and coordination was key.
-Different suppliers provided a range of products utilizing various different communication protocols (including Dynalite, DMX, MIDI, DALI, and contact closure triggers just to name a few!), and Lightmoves were tasked with getting the entire system to work together under the creative direction of the team at Disney.
+Different suppliers provided a range of products utilizing various different communication protocols (including Dynalite, DMX, MIDI, DALI, and contact closure triggers just to name a few!), and Lightmoves were tasked with getting the entire system to work together under the direction of the creative team.

 The project included two timecoded shows with lighting, vision, and audio, with a control system that synchronizes wall projections, fibre optic lighting throughout the tree, audio, show lighting states, as well as the standard building lighting across all 4 floors.
 PIR sensors and manual triggers from a Dynalite system were also integrated, as well as 4 various shows that can be manually triggered by visitors throughout the day.
-The team at Disney couldn’t be happier with the Lightmoves team, with high praise given to the commissioning tech for his technical skill, artistic sensibility, and can-do attitude.
+The design team couldn’t be happier with Lightmoves, with high praise given to the commissioning tech for his technical skill, artistic sensibility, and can-do attitude.

 Lightmoves also supplied a portion of the lighting fixtures used as part of the project.
 Space Cannon’s Aurora II RGBW LED fixtures were employed to wash the walls of the void from the fourth story.
 As the fixtures were mounted at such a great height, a sliding mounting bracket was used for ease of fixture maintenance in the future.